Landing at Amchitka: Landing at Constantine Harbor

 Once on the ground the island was cleared and found to be empty of Japanese military.
-During the first night ashore a "willowaw" (a violent squall) smashed many of the landing boats and swept a troop transport aground.
+During the first night ashore a "willowaw" (violent squall) smashed many of the landing boats and swept a troop transport aground.
 On the second day a blizzard wracked the island with snow, sleet, and biting wind.
 Lasting for nearly two weeks, the blizzard finally subsided enough to reveal to a Japanese scout plane from Kiska the American beachhead on Amchitka.
 Harassed by bombing and strafing attacks from Kiska, engineers continued work on an airfield on Amchitka, completing it in mid-February.
 Japanese attacks on the island then sharply declined.
-By February 16, the fighter strip was ready for limited operation.
-On that day, eight P-40s arrived on Amchitka, and, within a week, they were running patrols over Kiska.
+By 16 February the fighter strip was ready for limited operation.
+On that day, eight Curtis P-40 Warhawks arrived on Amchitka, and within a week they were running patrols over Kiska.

 The stage was now set for the next phase of operations, amphibious attacks to eject the Japanese from their Aleutian footholds.